John Boles (actor): Later years and popularity after death

 Boles retired from the screen and stage in 1952, after starring opposite Paulette Goddard in Babes in Baghdad.
 He later went into the oil business and lived the last 13 years of his life in San Angelo, Texas.

 For his contributions to the film industry, Boles was inducted into the Hollywood Walk of Fame in 1960 with a motion pictures star located at 6530 Hollywood Boulevard.

 His and LeRoy Shield's single "Romance" from Cameo Kirby was sampled by The Caretaker in the track "F1 Gradations of arm's length" for Everywhere at the End of Time Stage 3.

 Personal life and death

 Boles married Marcelite Dobbs (1896–1982) in 1917, remaining married until his death.
 He died on February 27, 1969, in San Angelo, Texas, at age 73 from a heart attack.
-He and Marcelite are interred in adjoining crypts at the Pierce Brothers Westwood Village Memorial Park and Mortuary in Los Angeles.